-In addition to this microbenchmark, the DFT module of NWChem is used to validate the choice during each step of the design (DFT and its details are described in detail in Section 5).
+In addition to this microbenchmark, the Density Functional Theory (DFT) module of NWChem is used to validate choices during each step of the design (DFT and its details are described in detail in Sect.
+5).
 The characteristics of message sizes and the corresponding computation/communication intervals of DFT reflect that of some of the other NWChem modules.
 Figure 2 shows the sizes and the frequency of different messages of a 128-process run.
-The profile measures the Exchange-Correlation (XC) kernel of DFT, including approximately 8 million total ARMCI Put, Get and Accumulate calls.
+The profile measures the Exchange-Correlation (XC) kernel of DFT, including approximately 8 million total ARMCI Put, Get, and Accumulate calls.
 During the measurement, bins are formed with power-of-two message sizes, the number of messages are counted into these bins based on the size.
-For example, the 4KB message size point in the graph represents all messages of size between 2048 bytes and 4095 bytes.
+For example, the 4 KB message size point in the graph represents all messages of size between 2048 bytes and 4095 bytes.
+Process 0 has a spike at the 4 KB point, it sends 150,000 more messages in the 2k-4k range than all other processes.